BarryLiuCQ/RoboND-Kinematics-Project/README.md

 Since the last three joints in KUKA KR210 robot (Joint_4, Joint_5, and Joint_6) are revolute and their joint axes intersect at a single point (Joint_5), we have a case of spherical wrist with joint_5 being the common intersection point; the wrist center (WC).
 This allows us to kinematically decouple the IK problem into Inverse Position and Inverse Orientation problems.

+First step is to get the end-effector poistion(Px, Py, PZ) and orientation (roll, pitch, yaw) from the test cases data class as shown in below code:

 ```python
    # Requested end-effector (EE) position
     px = req.poses[x].position.x